Scheduling Chapters & Managing Your Release Queue

 "Goes public" is a powerful strategy because it:

-Tip: The "Goes public" terminal state is optional.
-If you prefer to keep all back-catalog chapters behind a subscription permanently, simply don't include a public step in your cascade rules.
+Tip: The "Goes public" rule is optional.
+If you prefer to keep all back-catalog chapters behind a subscription permanently, don't add a public rule to your cascade.
+Chapters will stay gated no matter how old they are.

 Excluding Chapters from Cascade